ThomasMertes/seed7/read_me.txt

     diff -urN oldseed7dir/ newseed7dir/ > patch.diff

-  If you send a patch, it is assumed that this patch is released under the GPL (or LGPL for librarys) license.
+  If you send a patch, it is assumed that this patch is released under the GPL (or LGPL for libraries) license.

 Greetings Thomas Mertes